lukeluocn/multicoresysu2020/content/cuda-exec.md

 ### Command

-By default, the remote server enforces a policy that if an executable has been offloaded and run before, it would not execute it for a second time but just response you with the previous output.
+By default, the remote server enforces a policy that if an executable has been offloaded and run before, it would not be executed for a second time but instead, the previous output will be returned.

-However, as we mention earlier, there are chances that our CUDA programs can fail owing to the lack of memory space.
+However, as we mentioned earlier, there are chances that your CUDA programs can fail owing to the lack of memory spaces.
 In these cases, you may specify the `--force` option to force the server to re-run your executable.
 And to avoid memory space shortage again, you'd better specify the device to use by using the `--devices` option.

 ```bash
 ~ ./rexec.macos --home vecadd --force --devices 2